MosesSupposes/Purescript-By-Example/text/chapter7.md

 Invalid (["Field 'Number' did not match the required format"])
 ```

-X> ## Exercises
+ ## Exercises

-X>
-X> 1.
-(Easy) Use a regular expression validator to ensure that the `state` field of the `Address` type contains two alphabetic characters. _Hint_: see the source code for `phoneNumberRegex`.
+ 1. (Easy) Use a regular expression validator to ensure that the `state` field of the `Address` type contains two alphabetic characters. _Hint_: see the source code for `phoneNumberRegex`.
-X> 1.
-(Medium) Using the `matches` validator, write a validation function which checks that a string is not entirely whitespace.
+ 1. (Medium) Using the `matches` validator, write a validation function which checks that a string is not entirely whitespace.
 Use it to replace `nonEmpty` where appropriate.

 ## Traversable Functors